Amechi101/concepteur-market-app/README.md

 Folders:
 ===============
-- front-end-assets: contains all the client-side components
+- Front-end-assets: contains all the client-side components

-- project-Specifications: contains all of important project documents to read
+- Project-Specifications: contains the application overview and use case

-- database-info: contains anything related to the database
+- Database-info: contains anything related to the database

-- indieitude-project: contains the **Actual** django project folder where we have the apps, models and settings.py.
+- Indieitude-project: contains the **Actual** django project folder where we have the apps, models and settings.py.
 Which we will be using to launch the product and actually creating the templates, business logic and etc.